abhi32GBram/Luxia/learnluxia/Learn Luxia.md

 - We have added a banner on the locked chapters to inform users that they need to purchase the course to access the videos.
 This banner appears when a user tries to access a chapter that is locked due to the course not being purchased.
 - The banner provides clear instructions and encourages users to take the necessary action to unlock the chapters.
 This feature helps to increase course sales and engagement.

 ---

 > # Integration of Stripe

-* Stripe is a powerful payment gateway that allows businesses to accept online payments.
+- Stripe is a powerful payment gateway that allows businesses to accept online payments.
-*  It provides a suite of APIs that can be integrated into your application to handle various aspects of online transactions.
+- It provides a suite of APIs that can be integrated into your application to handle various aspects of online transactions.

 ## Added Stripe as the Payment Middleware

-* Stripe acts as the payment middleware in our application.
+- Stripe acts as the payment middleware in our application.
-* It handles all the complexities of processing payments, including security measures like encryption and fraud detection.
+- It handles all the complexities of processing payments, including security measures like encryption and fraud detection.

 ## Redirect to the Stripe Checkout for Secure Payments

-* When a user decides to make a payment, they are redirected to the Stripe Checkout page.
+- When a user decides to make a payment, they are redirected to the Stripe Checkout page.
-* This is a secure environment provided by Stripe where users can enter their payment details without worrying about the security of their data.
+- This is a secure environment provided by Stripe where users can enter their payment details without worrying about the security of their data.

 ## Client and Server Failsafes and Error Management

-* The application includes robust error handling mechanisms to deal with any issues that may arise during the payment process.
+- The application includes robust error handling mechanisms to deal with any issues that may arise during the payment process.
-*  These include both client-side and server-side checks to ensure smooth operation.
+- These include both client-side and server-side checks to ensure smooth operation.

 ## Unlocking Chapters Upon Successful Transaction

-* Once a user successfully completes a payment, the corresponding course chapters are unlocked for them.
+- Once a user successfully completes a payment, the corresponding course chapters are unlocked for them.
-* This enhances the user experience by providing immediate access to the content they've paid for.
+- This enhances the user experience by providing immediate access to the content they've paid for.

 ## Displaying Optional Files to the User Only Upon Purchase

-* The application ensures that optional files related to a course are only displayed to the user once they've completed the purchase.
+- The application ensures that optional files related to a course are only displayed to the user once they've completed the purchase.
-*  This adds value to the user's purchase and encourages repeat business.
+- This adds value to the user's purchase and encourages repeat business.

 ## Updating the Course Sidebar

-* After a successful purchase, the course sidebar is updated to reflect the changes.
+- After a successful purchase, the course sidebar is updated to reflect the changes.
-*  This includes unlocking the relevant chapters and showing the play button, indicating that the course is now available for the user.
+- This includes unlocking the relevant chapters and showing the play button, indicating that the course is now available for the user.

 ## Allowing Purchase of Only One Course

-* The application has a mechanism in place to prevent users from purchasing more than one course at a time.
+- The application has a mechanism in place to prevent users from purchasing more than one course at a time.
-* This is to ensure fair usage and prevent potential misuse of the system.
+- This is to ensure fair usage and prevent potential misuse of the system.

 ## Viewing All Transactions in the Stripe CLI

-* The Stripe Command Line Interface (CLI) provides a convenient way to view all transactions.
+- The Stripe Command Line Interface (CLI) provides a convenient way to view all transactions.
-*  This is particularly useful for debugging and auditing purposes.
+- This is particularly useful for debugging and auditing purposes.

 ## Listening to the Webhook Request on Localhost Port Number - 3000

-* The application listens for incoming webhook events from Stripe on a specified port (in this case, port 3000).
+- The application listens for incoming webhook events from Stripe on a specified port (in this case, port 3000).
-*  These events provide real-time updates on the status of transactions.
+- These events provide real-time updates on the status of transactions.

 ## Updating Database Information After Transaction

-* After a transaction is completed, the application updates its database to reflect the new state.
+- After a transaction is completed, the application updates its database to reflect the new state.
-*  This includes recording the details of the transaction and updating the user's purchase history.
+- This includes recording the details of the transaction and updating the user's purchase history.

 ### Current Limitations (Stripe) :

 - Due to the Stripe policies in India for performing transactions during checkout :
-    * Payment currency in the backend has been set to USD for now as even after changing all the
+  - Payment currency in the backend has been set to USD for now as even after changing the country to anything else it throws the payment-unacceptance error
+  - Courses will be listed in INR (dillema) and will be charged in USD in the checkout page

+---

+> # Course Completion & Progress Bar

+# Course Page Completion

+## Chapter Progress Bar

+- We have integrated a progress bar into our UI design using Shadcn UI.
+- This progress bar calculates the user's progress based on the number of videos they have watched within a course.
+- The progress bar displays the percentage of completion, providing users with a visual representation of their learning progress.

+## Course Card Progress Bar

+- In the browsing section, we replaced the price label on the course card with a progress bar.
+- This allows users to see at a glance how much of the course they have completed after purchasing the course

+## Mark as Complete Button

+- We've introduced a 'Mark as Complete' button that functions in two ways.
+- Firstly, it allows users to manually mark a chapter as complete.
+Secondly, once a user has watched all the videos in a chapter, the system automatically marks the chapter as complete.

+## Completion Confetti

+- Upon completing all the chapters in a course, users are rewarded with a fun confetti animation
+- This adds an element of excitement and celebration to the learning process.

+## Completed Chapter Indicators

+- Once a chapter is marked as complete, its icon and title turn green/emerald, and a circle check icon appears.
+- This provides a clear visual indication of which chapters the user has already completed.

+## State Solidification

+- To ensure that users don't lose their progress, we update the state of all completed chapters.
+- This means that if a user leaves a course and then returns to it later, they will find their progress preserved.

+## Automatic Chapter Transition

+- After watching all the videos in a chapter, users are automatically moved to the next chapter.
+- This streamlines the learning experience and reduces the need for manual navigation.

+## Current Chapter Banner

+- For returning viewers, we display a banner on the current chapter to indicate that it has been completed.
+- This helps users quickly identify where they left off and continue their learning journey.

 ---